HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 -------------
 ```

-Stack content after return from the max-method, the memory needed by max is nom free again:
+Stack content after return from the max-method, the memory needed by the max-method is now free again:
 ```
 |           |
 | max     0 |